ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/tuesday/preproc.md

 Preprocessing Data
 ===================

 In this exercise, we will learn how to preprocess our data for alignment.
 We will be doing adapter trimming and quality trimming.
-Make sure you are logged into a compute node, not the head node (cabernet).
+Make sure you are logged into a compute node, not the head node (cabernet): use the 'srun' command to do this.

-**1\.** First, create a directory for the example in your home directory:

-    cd
-    mkdir rnaseq_example

----

-**2\.** Next, go into that directory and link to the directory for your raw data.
-This data comes from an Arabidopsis RNA-Seq project that we did:

-    cd rnaseq_example
-    ln -s /share/biocore/workshops/2018_June_RNAseq/00-RawData .

----

-**3\.** Now, take a look inside that directory.

-    cd 00-RawData
-    ls

----

-**4\.** You will see a list of directories and some other files.
-Take a look at all the files in all of the directories:

-    ls *

----

-**5\.** Pick a directory and go into it.
+**1\.** Pick a sample directory within your raw data and go into it.
 Look at one of the files using the 'zless' command (which is just the 'less' command for gzipped files):

+    cd ~/rnaseq_example/00-RawData/
     cd I894/
     zless I894_S90_L006_R1_001.fastq.gz